On This Page

 According to research described in The New York Times, couples counseling can help even deeply troubled and long-suffering couples whose “trust in each other ha[s] been shattered by extramarital affairs and other serious injuries to their relationship.”
 Research by Dr. Susan M. Johnson found that “after 8 to 12 sessions, a majority of [these] couples had healed their injuries and rebuilt their trust.”

 That isn’t to say that every couple coping with the aftermath of infidelity will be able to repair their relationship.
-It’s particularly important that couples dealing with significant violations of trust clarify whether both people are willing to put in the work to heal the relationship and that they choose their counselor carefully.
+If you’re dealing with significant violations of trust, it’s particularly important to clarify whether both of you are willing to put in the work to heal the relationship.
+It’s also important that you choose your counselor carefully.

 How Does Marriage Counseling Work?